Bears hampered by same offensive issues in loss to Vikings

 Chicago then forced Minnesota to punt, but Dwayne Harris muffed the return.
 After Dan Bailey kicked a 37-yard field goal for the Vikings (4-5), the Bears went three-and-out on their next four possessions.
 They didn't get another first down until Foles found Patterson for a 10-yard gain with about five minutes left.

-The Bears had just 32 yards in the second half against the NFL's 29th-ranked defense heading into the weekend.
+By that point, the Vikings had taken a 19-13 lead on Kirk Cousins' 6-yard touchdown pass to Adam Thielen.
+The Bears gained just 32 yards in the second half against the NFL's 29th-ranked defense heading into the weekend.

+''Offense, we've just got to step up,'' said Patterson, who had a team-high 30 yards rushing on 12 carries. ''We're not good enough right now, everyone sees that.
+It's no secret.''

+After Patterson's first-down catch in the fourth, the Bears drove to the Vikings 31.
+But Allen Robinson lost 4 yards on a reception and Foles threw incomplete on fourth down.

 Jay Cohen can be reached at https://twitter.com/jcohenap